Schneeman71/Klein-Blog/_posts/2025-01-21-First-Post.md

 As you can see, the syntax is nearly identical.
-You may also notice that matplotlib is also imported for python, however that's simply because it's a dependency for plotnine.
-In case you are unfamiliar with python, "from plotnine import *" simply means import all functions from the plotnine library.
+While there are some minor differences (theme_minimal vs theme_light) or how python stores the graph in a variable called plot, none of them are too complicated.
+In case you are unfamiliar with python "from plotnine import *" just means to import all functions from the package.
+So basically, you're already 90% there!

 ### When Should You Use Plotnine in Python?
 Plotnine is best used as a transitory tool between visualization in R vs Python.
 It's most useful when: